zopefoundation/z3c.jsonrpc/src/z3c/jsonrpc/README.txt

 and the error message is:

   >>> proxy.error
-  u'ValueError: Something was wrong in server method.'
+  {u'message': u'Invalid JSON-RPC', u'code': -32603, u'data': u'ValueError: Something was wrong in server method.'}

 The error property gets reset on the next successfull call: